OttScott/JoystickGremlinr13/test/integration/README.md

 differences:

 1. The profile is directly modified via Python APIs, and activated.
-2. The inputs are written to the `IntermediateOutput` device, and the outputs are verified, also from the `IntermediateOutput` device.
+2. The inputs are written to the `LogicalDevice` system, and the outputs are verified, also from the `LogicalDevice` system.

 # Code Layout